Nonesuch Records

-Nonesuch Records is an American record company and label owned by Warner Music Group, distributed by Warner Records (formerly called Warner Bros.
+Nonesuch Records is an American record company and label owned by Warner Music Group, distributed by Warner Records (formerly Warner Bros.
 Records), and based in New York City.
-Founded by Jac Holzman in 1964 as a budget classical label, Nonesuch has developed into a label that records critically acclaimed music from a wide range of genres.
+Founded by Jac Holzman in 1964 as a budget classical label, Nonesuch has developed into a label that records a wide range of music genres.
 Robert Hurwitz was president of the company from 1984 to 2017.

 History

 Founding

 Nonesuch was founded in early 1964 by Jac Holzman to produce "fine records at the same price as a trade paperback", which would be half the price of a normal LP.
 To achieve this, he licensed European recordings of classical music as it would be too expensive to record new material.
 Originally the label concentrated heavily on chamber and baroque music, often with (then) unique repertory, and typically sold at less-than-premium prices.
 Upon its formation, Nonesuch operated as a subsidiary label of Elektra Records, which Holzman had launched in 1950.
 In 1970, Holzman sold Elektra and Nonesuch to Kinney National Company, which became Warner Communications and later part of Time Warner's Warner Music Group.
-In 2004, Warner Music Group (WMG) became an independently owned, publicly traded company.
+In 2004, Warner Music Group became an independently owned, publicly traded company.

 The 1968 catalogue already listed over 200 albums.
 During the first years, the focus was clearly set on early music, i.e. music that was composed before 1800.
-Some artists were frequently appearing:
+Some artists appeared frequently: